 - the police informant or police prosecutor (for most cases in the Magistrates’ Court)

-- the Office of Public Prosecutions solicitor (for more serious cases in the Magistrates’ Court or County Court).
+- the Office of Public Prosecutions solicitor (for more serious cases in the Magistrates’ Court, County Court or Supreme Court).

 Preparing your compensation claim